boldare/testing-framework/README.md

 # About
-Testing framework above Selenium Webdriver and Cucumber written in JS.
+Testing framework above Selenium Webdriver and Cucumber written in JS (Node).

 Main goals:

   - Easy to use, high-level methods
   - All needed waits build-in
   - BDD Layer (Gherkin)